ACOUSTIC MUSIC CENTRE 2018 - Fringe Venue 138

 - the AMC on-line box office NOW

-The Edinburgh Festival Fringe printed programme will be published on Wed 7 June 2017.
+The full Edinburgh Festival Fringe printed programme will be published on Wed 6 June 2018.

 Click here to find out how to get your own copy.